blackberry/WebWorks-Community-APIs/BB10-Cordova/NowPlaying/README.md

 @param input: a json object with music details.
 The details that must be specified are:

-	- songURL: URL of the song to play.
+	- trackURL: URL of the track to play.
 	- iconURL: URL of the icon to display on the volume overlay.
 	- metadata: a json object with metadata details to display on the volume overlay.
 				Can include title, artist, and album.